securesign/artifact-signer-ansible/README.md

-# sigstore-ansible
+# artifact-signer-ansible

-Automation to deploy the sigstore ecosystem on RHEL
+Automation to deploy the RHTAS ecosystem on RHEL

 :warning: **The contents of this repository are a Work in Progress.**

 ## Overview

-The automation within this repository establishes the components of the [Sigstore project](https://sigstore.dev) within a single
+The automation within this repository establishes the components of RHTAS, the downstream redistribution of  [Sigstore project](https://sigstore.dev) within a single
 Red Hat Enterprise Linux (RHEL) machine using a standalone containerized deployment.
 Containers are spawned using Kubernetes based manifests using [podman kube play](https://docs.podman.io/en/latest/markdown/podman-kube-play.1.html).